 Because these possible side effects carry serious risks, Adderall™ packages are required to have a “black-box” warning label by the U.S. Food and Drug Administration.
 This warning states: “Amphetamines have a high potential for abuse.
 Administration of amphetamines for prolonged periods of time may lead to drug dependence and must be avoided.
 Particular attention should be paid the possibility of subjects obtaining amphetamines for nontherapeutic use or distribution to others, and the drugs should be prescribed or dispensed sparingly.
 Misuse of amphetamine may cause sudden death and serious cardiovascular adverse events.”

-How Long Does Adderall™ Last, and Other Questions
+How Long Does Adderall™ in Your System?

 Because Adderall™ is powerful, it should be taken with great caution and dosage instructions should be followed carefully.
 The medication is available in tablets measuring 5 mg to 30 mg.
 In one example of a typical Adderall™ dosage, adult patients with narcolepsy may start with an initial 10 mg per day, and it can be increased by 10 mg each week as needed.